Skip to content

 • Set a repo-level agent override when one codebase clearly works better with a different tool.

-• Set explicit commands.test and commands.lint if you want deterministic command execution regardless of agent choice.
+• Set explicit commands.test and commands.lint if you want deterministic baseline command execution regardless of agent choice.

 Supported agents